m3y54m/simple-avr-bootloader/README.md

 ## Why Do We Need Bootloaders?

 Imagine you've deployed hundreds of devices in the field and discover a bug in your firmware.
 Without a bootloader, you'd need to physically retrieve each device and reprogram it with a dedicated programmer (like an ISP programmer).
-With a bootloader, you can update the firmware remotely over UART, SPI, I2C, or even wirelessly!
+With a bootloader, you can update the firmware remotely over UART, SPI, I2C, USB, etc. or even wirelessly!

 ## How Does an AVR Bootloader Work?